On This Page

 The Okta OIN team reviews all submissions on a best-case basis.

-All submissions go through these phases.
-The Okta OIN team sends you an email that identifies any issues found in the initial review and QA testing phases, you are sent an email with the specific details.
-At any point in the process, you can check the status of your submission in the OIN Manager.
+If the Okta OIN team identifies any issues in the initial review and QA testing phases, you are sent an email with the specific details.
+At any point in the process, you can check the status of your submission in the OIN Manager (opens new window).

 Getting your app integration in the OIN catalog involves two phases: creating a functional integration and submitting it through the OIN publication process.
 For each phase in the process, Okta has an associated support stream to assist you.

 When you are constructing your Okta integration, you can post a question on the Okta Developer Forum or email the Okta Developer Support team at firstname.lastname@example.org.

-When you are troubleshooting a submission or need to know the current publication status, sign in to the OIN Manager using your dev credentials.
+When you are troubleshooting a submission or need to know the current publication status, sign in to the OIN Manager (opens new window) using your dev credentials.
 You can make any necessary changes to your submission there.
 If you have questions or need additional support to publish your app integration, you can reach out to the Okta OIN team directly at email@example.com.

 Note: All integrations in the OIN catalog are public.
-If you want to submit a request to create a private app integration for an application that uses SCIM 1.1 or Profile Sourcing, or for an application that uses a custom header expression for the Header Auth, then use the SCIM App Integration Wizard to create your integration and submit your app via the OIN Manager.
+If you want to submit a request to create a private app integration for an application that uses SCIM 1.1 or Profile Sourcing, or for an application that uses a custom header expression for the Header Auth, then use the SCIM App Integration Wizard (opens new window) to create your integration and submit your app via the OIN Manager (opens new window).
 The Okta OIN team will work with you to create an internal-only integration that isn't included in the OIN.